 I look foward to hearing from you!

 I did my undergraduate degree in Civil Engineering at the University of Waterloo (1996-2001).
-I ended up not finding most of the "traditional" civil engineering specializations of interest, but through the co-op program I did my first internship in transportation planning at the Ontario Ministry of Transportation, and found my area.
+I ended up not finding many of the "traditional" civil engineering specializations of interest, but through the co-op program I did my first internship in transportation planning at the Ontario Ministry of Transportation, and found my area.
 So I’m pretty thankful for the co-op program!

 Names of students and postdoctoral researchers are underlined.